T3Marius/StoreCore/README.md

 AddCredits = ["addcredits", "givecredits"]       # commands to give credits, as an admin.
 SetCredits = ["setcredits"]                      # command to set credits, as an admin.
 RemoveCredits = ["removecredits"]                # command to remove an amount of credits from a player.
-GiftCredits = ["giftcredits", "gift"]            # commands to gift someone credits (for normal players) ResetCredits = ["rc", "resetcredits"]            # commands to reset all players credits
+GiftCredits = ["giftcredits", "gift"]            # commands to gift someone credits (for normal players).
+ResetCredits = ["rc", "resetcredits"]            # commands to reset all players credits.
+AddVip = ["addvip", "addstorevip"]               # commands to add a store vip.
+RemoveVip = ["removevip", "removestorevip"]      # commands to remove a store vip.

 [Permissions]		# set permission foreach command.
 StoreCommand = []